How to compare gas only deals

-In addition to the Big Six, there are plenty of smaller energy companies.
+In addition to the large energy suppliers, there are plenty of smaller energy companies.
 In most cases they try to bring a fresh angle to the energy market with a couple of specific selling points, like better customer services or greener energy.
 Octopus Energy, Shell Energy and Utility Warehouse are some of these smaller suppliers.
-There are also the green suppliers, like Bulb, Ecotricity, Green Energy UK and Good Energy, which guarantee that a certain percentage of the gas and electricity it buys comes from renewable sources.
+There are also the green suppliers, like Bulb, Ecotricity, Green Energy UK and Good Energy, which guarantee that a certain percentage of the gas and electricity they provide comes from renewable sources.

 Frequently asked questions

-Is gas only cheaper than buying dual fuel?
+Is it cheaper to buy gas only than dual fuel?

-Although dual fuel deals often offer a discount.
-It is possible to find a cheaper deal if you hunt around for both a cheap gas only deal and electricity only deal.
+Although dual fuel deals often offer a discount. it is possible to find a cheaper deal if you hunt around for both a cheap gas-only deal and separate electricity-only deal.

 What is a dual fuel discount?

-Some energy companies offer a discount to customers switching to a dual fuel (gas and electricity tariff).
-A number of companies have stopped offering dual fuel discounts in the past couple of years, claiming that they instead offer the lowest possible price to all of their customers.
+Some energy companies offer a discount to customers switching to a dual fuel (gas and electricity) tariff.
+A number of companies have stopped offering dual fuel discounts in the past couple of years, however, claiming that they instead offer the lowest possible price to all of their customers.

 Yes, in most cases they do.
 Almost all the energy companies offer both gas and electricity.